This Is Not That: Government

 And yet Paul insists: you’re free.
 Not because Caesar said so, but because Jesus did.

 So Paul doesn’t applaud their zeal.
-He pleads with them to wake up, asking: “Who has bewitched you?”
+He rebukes them with a question: “Who has bewitched you?”
 (Gal.
 3:1).

 Justice Isn’t Control

 Justice matters.
 The prophets shouted it, and Jesus embodied it.
-But somewhere along the way, we confused justice with control—believing it could be manufactured through forced virtue and state-mandated compassion.
+But somewhere along the way, we swapped justice—fair treatment under the law—for control—the forced pursuit of equal outcomes instead of equal opportunity.

 On the surface, it feels holy.
 It looks compassionate.
-But it’s not real.
+But it isn’t real.

 Because here’s the truth: forced virtue isn’t virtue.
 Coerced compassion isn’t compassion.
 State-mandated generosity isn’t justice—it’s the narcotic of nice.
 It numbs our conscience with the illusion of caring while robbing people of the freedom to actually love.

-Think about it: that’s exactly what slave-owning plantation owners did.
-They robbed people of time, labor, and dignity to prop up their vision of a better life—ironically, one that upheld their position and power.
+History proves it.
+Plantation owners robbed people of time, labor, and dignity to prop up their vision of a better life—ironically, one that upheld their position and power.
 In the name of prominence, they justified theft.
-And it’s exactly what government officials do when they demand virtue at gunpoint through redistribution of wealth under the guise of taxes.
-The end never justifies the means.
+And the same thing happens when government officials demand virtue at gunpoint through taxes—especially for promises that have no basis in the Constitution or the Scriptures.

 Justice that flows from force is counterfeit.
 That’s why forced programs don’t deliver real equality.
 Imagine needing heart surgery and getting the second-best surgeon because the hospital had quotas to fill.
 Or boarding a plane flown by the second-best pilot because the airline valued appearances over ability.
-That doesn’t help anyone—it puts everyone at risk.
+That doesn’t help anyone—it puts everyone at risk and robs dignity from those still working to earn the roles they desire.

-And that’s exactly why the Church has always been at its best when it didn’t wait for the state to act.
-Free people, secure in who Jesus already is for us, created hospitals, schools, orphanages, and shelters—not because they were told to, but because they wanted to.
+By contrast, the Church has always been at its best when it didn’t wait for the state to act.
+Free people, secure in Jesus, created hospitals, schools, orphanages, and shelters—not because they were told to, but because they wanted to.
 Grace frees people to risk, to serve, to give their lives away.

-The same thing happens today when free people take the initiative: nonprofits stepping in to care for foster kids, addiction recovery groups walking with families, food banks meeting hunger needs, and communities building housing co-ops for those priced out.
+And the same thing is still happening today when free people take initiative: nonprofits stepping in to provide healthcare to those in need, scholarships for education, job fairs, addiction recovery groups, food banks meeting hunger needs, and communities building housing co-ops for those priced out.
 None of these exist because the government forced them into being.
-They exist because free people saw a need, trusted God, chose to create, and gladly give.
+They exist because free people saw a need, trusted God, chose to create, and gave gladly.

 America Isn’t a Democracy